-The Pajama Affiliates courses offer the best affiliate marketing courses for beginner and intermediate bloggers.
+The Pajama Affiliates courses offer the best affiliate marketing courses for beginners and intermediate bloggers.
 They teach you everything you need to know about niche blogging and affiliate marketing including:

 - finding a niche that makes money and is emotionally fulfilling

 - setting up your WordPress blog

 - how to drive traffic to your site

 - how to find the best keywords

 - how to find high paying affiliates

 - and so much more…<